Adaptive $Q$-Aid for Conditional Supervised Learning in Offline Reinforcement Learning: When Is Q -Aid Beneficial for RCSL?

 We present a toy example demonstrating the limitation of RCSL, as illustrated in Fig. \ref{fig:stitching}.
-Suppose that the dataset is composed of two sub-optimal trajectories.
-At the initial state $s^1$, the agent has two options: the $\uparrow$ action connected to trajectory 2 (the orange trajectory) with RTG of 5, and the $\to$ action connected to trajectory 1 (the purple trajectory) with RTG of 6.
-RCSL makes the agent choose the $\to$ action with high RTG and follow the path of trajectory 1, which is not optimal.
+Suppose the dataset is composed of two sub-optimal trajectories.
+At the initial state $s^1$, the agent has two options: the $\uparrow$ action connected to trajectory 2 (the orange trajectory) with an RTG of 5, and the $\to$ action connected to trajectory 1 (the purple trajectory) with an RTG of 6.
+RCSL makes the agent choose the $\to$ action with a high RTG and follow the path of trajectory 1, which is not optimal.
 This example demonstrates that RCSL alone is insufficient for the agent to learn to assemble the parts of beneficial sub-trajectories.